TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 ##Conclusion
 ###I could go on...
 There was a lot involved in restructuring this app.
-And although I could write about it all—from rebranding core offerings (ReachMe), to creating a consistent visual style, I've limited this article to the basic architecture and navigation overhaul.
+And although I could write about how I created a consistent design language, designed the layout of each screen, rebranded core offerings (ReachMe), build a landing page for sponsorships, and even designed a new retail stand, I've limited this article to the basic architecture and navigation overhaul.

-With the exception of certain small changes for new features, the KnowRoaming app maintains the same core architecture to date.
+With the exception of certain small changes to allow for new features, the KnowRoaming app maintains the same core 3-phase architecture to date.

 <!--
 ##Considerations